 Even if all land-based transportation runs on 100% renewably generated electricity by 2050, in order to meet global climate goals — such as limiting the increase in global warming to no more than 2 more degrees Celsius — we would need to remove 10 to 20 billion tons of carbon dioxide from the atmosphere every year from now through the end of the 21st century.
 The climate challenge cannot be solved by technology alone.
 Important factors like economics, policy, social behavior and health will all play a role.
 To achieve these goals, individuals from diverse backgrounds will need to think collectively and creatively to develop solutions that have the potential to solve one of the major challenges in our lifetime.

-The solution is realistic.
-The team has defined concrete next steps to implement the solution.
-The team also provides well-defined next steps and ample evidence to prove the solution’s feasibility.
+The solution has a clear pathway to execution.
+The team has defined concrete next steps to implement the solution and provides ample evidence to prove the solution’s feasibility.